The dependency problem

 aria-modal="true"androle="dialog"remain on the containeraria-labelledbyconnects the title to the dialog

-The existing Playwright E2E tests and Jest unit tests all pass without modification — the behavioral contract is identical.
+The existing Playwright E2E tests and Jest unit tests all pass without a single change.
+The behavioral contract is identical.

-Before adding a dependency, check what the platform already provides.
+Before reaching for a dependency, check what the platform already gives you.
 Focus

-trapping was a solved problem in 2020 when <dialog> shipped in all major
+trapping was a solved problem back in 2020 when <dialog> shipped in every major

-browsers.
-Three years later, we were still bundling a polyfill-style library
+browser, yet three years on, shared-ui was still bundling a polyfill-style library

 for something the browser does natively.